Greetings from Washington, DC, dear readers. How are you faring the first three days of 2020?

 - What is your brand about?
 Which emotions do you want it to convey?
 Create a mood board to capture the essence of your brand.

-- After we happily learned and watched a few videos from Skillshare, we used photo editing software to create our logo and finished it… after a few iterations 😉 It takes time, but if you’re passionate, you can teach yourself!
+- After we happily learned and watched a few videos, we used photo editing software to create our logo and finished it… after a few iterations 😉 It takes time, but if you’re passionate, you can teach yourself!

 As for the new time cupsoul logo, here it is: